 Oil Falls Below $49 but Set for Weekly Rise on OPEC Hopes, U.S. Stocks

 Oil prices edged lower on Friday but were still set for their first weekly gain in three weeks after Russia and Saudi Arabia agreed to work together to help rebalance the markets and after a surprisingly large drawdown in U.S. crude stocks.
 Brent and West Texas Intermediate crude futures were on course to gain about 5 percent this week following two consecutive weeks of declines.
 The Brent crude benchmark…

-U.S. crude stocks fell last week as refineries hiked output, while gasoline stocks increased and distillate inventories rose, the Energy Information Administration said on Wednesday.
-Crude inventories fell by 1.9 million barrels in the week to Nov.
-17, compared with analysts' expectations for an decrease of 1.5 million barrels.
-Crude stocks at the Cushing, Oklahoma, delivery hub fell by 1.8 million barrels, EIA said.
-Refinery crude runs rose by 199,000 barrels per day, EIA data showed.
+U.S. crude stocks fell unexpectedly last week as imports dropped, while gasoline stocks increased and distillate inventories fell, the Energy Information Administration said on Thursday.
+Crude inventories fell by 1.6 million barrels in the week to Feb.
+16, compared with analysts' expectations for an increase of 1.8 million barrels.
+Crude stocks at the Cushing, Oklahoma, delivery hub fell by 2.7 million barrels, EIA said.
+Net U.S. crude imports fell last week by 1.6 million barrels per day.

 Oil Under Pressure from Rising OPEC Supplies